 How to apply to this scheme

-Expressions of Interest that are invited to submit an application will be assigned a Therapeutic Discovery Project Leader to work with you to create a collaborative, costed and milestone-driven project proposal.
+- One of our scientists will be assigned to work with you to create a collaborative, costed and milestones-driven project proposal.

 - Applications are reviewed by an external cross-functional committee of drug discovery experts.